garciart/network-automation/README.md

 Using elevated privileges, make the shell script executable and run it, piping the output into a text file:

+>**NOTE** - Do not run any commands as root!
+Otherwise, some files and executables will have the wrong permissions.

 ```
 sudo chmod +x gns3_setup_centos
 sudo ./gns3_setup_centos > setup_output.txt